SchmockLord/Base-EFI-for-Intel-11th-Gen-Rocket-Lake/README.md

 VirtualSMC.kext|Emulates the SMC chip found on real macs, without this macOS will not boot.
 Whatevergreen.kext|Lilu plugin for managing both internal GPU and AMD GPUs RestrictEvents.kext|Suppress notifications e.g. on wrong RAM placement USBPorts_Z590i_VisionD.kext|You need a USB-port mapping that stays within the 15 port limit.
 Total number of HSxx and SSxx ports count.
 Otherwise macOS will not boot.
 This is just a sample of the Gigabyte Z590i Vision D which stays within the 15 ports limit and is a good initial setup.
 Many ports will work with other boards, but you need to customize this for your board if you want all the ports working correctly.
+Hint: This Kext is for MacPro7,1 SMBIOS.
+If you want to use is with other SMBIOS like iMacPro1,1 you have to search and replace the SMBIOS in the info.plist of the Kext.

 ## Optional Kexts